zulip/zulip/docs/documentation/integrations.md

   every incoming webhook by using attributes in the `WebhookIntegration` class in [zerver/lib/integrations.py][integrations-file].

-- `{!append-channel-name.md!}` macro - Recommends appending `&stream=stream_name`
+- `{!append-channel-name.md!}` macro - Recommends appending `&stream=channel_name`
-  to a URL in cases where supplying a stream name in the URL is optional.
+  to a URL in cases where supplying a channel name in the URL is optional.
-  Supplying a stream name is optional for most Zulip integrations.
+  Supplying a channel name is optional for most Zulip integrations.
 If you use `{!generate-integration-url.md!}`, this macro need not be used.

 - `{!append-topic.md!}` macro - Recommends appending `&topic=my_topic` to a URL